wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 The state of security of vendor cloud integrations is dreadful.

-In my ~decade of working with cloud environments, I've seen all sides of the vendor/customer relationship; as a vendor, I've built products that integrate with customer's clouds, and as a customer I've integrated third party vendors and SaaS products.
+In my ~decade of working with cloud environments, I've seen all sides of the vendor/customer relationship; as a vendor, I've built products that integrate with customers' clouds, and as a customer I've integrated third-party vendors and SaaS products.
 In this time, I've been routinely surprised by the number of vendors who, despite their "we take security seriously" mantras, seem to have opaque, questionable, or even downright insecure, practices surrounding their integrations into customer cloud environments.

 To state the obvious, having access to a customer's cloud environment, in any form, is a position of tremendous trust and responsibility.
 A key element of that responsibility is demonstrating a commitment to cloud security best practices and integration practices that will safeguard not only the data the customer has directly shared, but the rest of their environment as well.

-Frankly, I feel the cloud vendor industry needs to be held to a higher bar.
+Frankly, I believe the cloud vendor industry needs to be held to a higher bar.
 A plethora of insecure practices seem to still prevail, despite years of more secure alternatives, and I believe that it's up to customers to push back.

 To be clear, both parties in the relationship bear responsibility:
-* Customers are responsible for choosing the third party vendors they integrate with (and reviewing the security of those integrations)
+* Customers are responsible for choosing the third-party vendors they integrate with (and reviewing the security of those integrations)
 * Vendors are responsible for adhering to cloud security best practices when integrating with customer's cloud environments and providing safe configuration options for those customers

 # No, I Won't Email You My Access Keys